 The TF believes the RCE should be broadly trusted, above reproach, transparent, and open.
-Governance of the RCE should represent a broad range of perspectives, including the patient, and not be overly weighted to large health systems, Federal providers, users of particular Health IT, a particular QHIN or set of QHINs, and should have sufficient protections against activities that would lead to or be perceived as leading to conflict.

-At the same time, depending on the particular sustainability model used, the RCE may need to provide appropriate, the TF believes the likely sustainability model for the RCE is through dues paid by the QHINs, who should therefore have a fiduciary oversight role for funding members for of the RCE.
+Governance of the RCE should represent a broad range of perspectives, including the patient, and not be overly weighted to large health systems, Federal providers, users of particular health IT, a particular QHIN or set of QHINs, and should have sufficient protections against activities that would lead to or be perceived as leading to conflicts of interest.
+At the same time, depending on the particular sustainability model used, the RCE may need to provide appropriate fiduciary oversight for funding members of the RCE.

-The TF believes the RCE role may might not match exactly any of the existing governance actors, and that the RCE selected by ONC may might represent a merged or reconfigured version of one or more established actors.
-The TF believes ONC may wish to look at successful governance outside of health care.
+The TF believes the RCE role might not match exactly any of the existing interoperability governance actors, and that the RCE selected by ONC might represent a merged or reconfigured version of one or more established actors.
+The TF believes ONC may wish to look at successful governance models from outside of health care.

-Recommendation: ONC should establish eligibility criteria for the RCE, requiring not-for-profit status, a clear sustainability model, and a governance model that balances responsibility between the national interests and the dues_paying members of the RCE.
-The governance model for the RCE should represent a broad range of of provider perspectives (keeping in mind that definition of "provider" relevant to the 21st Century Cures Act is broad and expansive) asperspectives relevant to priority use cases and permitted purposes under the TEF.
-Given that larger actors are often oversampled, the RCE governance should make special effort to represent smaller actors, particularly smaller provider practice actors, as well as the patient perspective.
-The governance model for the RCE should deliver transparency and protect against governance or board configurations and operating models that could lead to or be perceived as leading to conflict.
-In particular, the RCE governance should not be weighted towards or against particular segments of the provider community (e.g., large or Federal providers), health IT vendors, particular QHINs, etc.; and should include representation from ONC.
+Recommendation 10: ONC should establish eligibility criteria for the RCE, requiring not-forprofit status, a clear sustainability model, and a governance model that balances responsibility among the national interests and the dues-paying members of the RCE.
+The governance model for the RCE should represent a broad range of perspectives relevant to priority use cases and permitted purposes under the TEF.
+Given that larger actors are often oversampled, the RCE governance should make special effort to represent smaller actors, particularly smaller practice provider actors, as well as the patient perspective.
+The governance model for the RCE should deliver transparency and protect against governance or board configurations and operating models that could lead to or be perceived as leading to conflicts of interest.
+In particular, the RCE governance should not be weighted towards or against particular segments of the provider community (e.g., large or Federal providers), health IT vendors, particular QHINs, etc., and should include ONC representation.